aleferna12/colorir/README.rst

 What is colorir?
 ----------------

-colorir is a package developed to unify your workflow with colors across different projects.
+colorir is a package that allows users to create, manipulate and store color palettes and schemes.

 With colorir you can: